Explore this Section

 A Dedicated Contact for Student Parents

-Student parents at Keele benefit from a dedicated contact within the Money and Welfare Team, which means you have a central point of contact for any queries or concerns you may have as a student parent.
-The dedicated contact for student parents is Katy Lockett, who works as part of a team in the Student Services Centre so there will always be someone available to help should you need it.
+Student parents at Keele benefit from a dedicated contact within the Student Support Team, which means you have a central point of contact for any queries or concerns you may have as a student parent.
+The dedicated contact works as part of a team in the Student Services Centre so there will always be someone available to help should you need it.

 We also run events and activities that can help to support you prior to your arrival at Keele: